 ESP32 Web Server

-For detailed pin configurations, refer to my ESP32 Pinout Guide.
+For detailed pin configurations, refer to my ESP32 Pinout Guide or learn about arduino lcds.

 Designing a User-Friendly Web Interface for Audience Interaction